-Many businesses are facing the financial burden of upgrading to digital when analogue services are switched off by BT in 2025.
+Many businesses are facing the financial burden of upgrading to digital when PSTN services are switched off in 2025.

-Analogue’s days are numbered and BT Wholesale’s decision to stop supplying ISDN and PSTN circuits from 2020 for new customers marks a seismic shift in how businesses will communicate in the future.
-By 2025 these traditional services will be switched off with customers migrating over to VoIP (Voice over Internet Protocol) telephone systems.
+BT Wholesale stopped supplying ISDN and PSTN circuits to new customers in 2020, and it marked a seismic shift in how businesses communicate.
+By 2025 these traditional services will be switched off completely with customers migrating over to VoIP (Voice over Internet Protocol) telephone systems.
 During COVID-19 pandemic many businesses may have made the switch to VoIP to enable and maintain communication with employees while working from home.
 However, businesses may still be unaware that the PSTN switch-off is happening or the added costs involved.

 What are PSTN and ISDN?

-Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) are the circuits that most of us currently use to communicate over the phone.
+Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) are the circuits that most of us used to use to communicate over landline telephones.
 PSTN is an older technology (operating using the same principles as the first ever public phone network) which sees analogue voice data flowing through circuit-switched copper phone lines.
 ISDN however is more recent, using technology from the late 1980s and delivering both voice and data services over digital lines at the same time.
-Whereas once ISDN was the go to option for video-conferencing and fast internet connections, it has now been overtaken by more recent innovations – like fibre broadband.
+Whereas once ISDN was the ‘go-to’ choice for video-conferencing and fast data connections, it has now been overtaken by more recent innovations like fibre broadband.

 PSTN and ISDN circuits will be replaced by VoIP systems.
-To make the switch, businesses can either opt for a hosted system (i.e., in the “cloud”) or upgrade your existing phone system so that they can connect it to their broadband connection.
+To make the switch, you can either opt for a hosted system (i.e., in the “cloud”) or upgrade your existing phone system so that you can connect it to your broadband connection.

-With a hosted system, calls are delivered via the internet and there is no need for telephone system hardware (other than handsets), dedicated telephone lines or specialised engineers.
-With a hosted voice system, businesses are able to enjoy cheaper call rates, free site-to-site calls, the ability to pick up calls across multiple devices and the facility to add users quickly and easily while benefiting from HD call quality and recording.
-Business phone systems become more scalable and flexible to a company’s needs.
+With a hosted system, calls are delivered via the internet and there is no need for telephone system hardware (other than handsets) or dedicated telephone lines.
+With a hosted voice system, you can enjoy cheaper call rates, free site-to-site calls, the ability to pick up calls across multiple devices and the facility to add users quickly and easily while benefiting from HD call quality and recording.
+Business phone systems become more scalable and flexible to your company’s needs.